ELELAB/MAVISp_automatization/README.md

 ## Introduction

-"ToUpdate" is a Snakemake pipeline that has been designed to automate the various steps involved in the mavisp framework.
+MAVISp_automatization is a Snakemake pipeline that has been designed to automate the various steps involved in the mavisp framework.
 With this pipeline, users are able to perform the following tasks automatically:
 - mutations aggregation,
 - retrieval and trimming of PDB models from AplphaFold ,
 - retrieval information of all available PDBs in the Protein Data Bank,